 Institutions involved

-MillNET_i brings together a multidisciplinary team of researchers from the University of Cambridge (Departments of Plant Sciences, Development Studies, MRC Bone Health group, the Global Food Security IRC, the Cambridge Global Challenges SRI and the Cambridge-Africa Initiative), the Centre for Global Equality, NIAB, NIAB Innovation Farm, MRC The Gambia, Bahir Dar University (Ethiopia) and ICRISAT (India, Ethiopia, Malawi), King's College London, and Rothamsted Research, working with partner institutions JeCCDO and HarvestPlus.
+MillNET_i brought together a multidisciplinary team of researchers from the University of Cambridge (Departments of Plant Sciences, Development Studies, MRC Bone Health group, the Global Food Security IRC, the Cambridge Global Challenges SRI and the Cambridge-Africa Initiative), the Centre for Global Equality, NIAB, NIAB Innovation Farm, MRC The Gambia, Bahir Dar University (Ethiopia) and ICRISAT (India, Ethiopia, Malawi), King's College London, and Rothamsted Research, working with partner institutions JeCCDO and HarvestPlus.

 Background